 When it comes to carrying a baby, giving birth and bouncing back soon after, there’s no doubt your body is nothing short of amazing.
-And while many organs, muscles and tissues play a part in maintaining a healthy pregnancy, your pelvic floor is, arguably, one of the key areas that needs to be strong before, during and after pregnancy.
-In fact, the stronger your pelvic floor is before pregnancy, the sooner you’ll bounce back after birth, provided you have a normal, healthy pregnancy and birth, with no complications.
+And while many organs, muscles and tissues play a part in maintaining a healthy pregnancy, your pelvic floor is one of the key areas that needs to be strong before, during and after pregnancy.
+The stronger your pelvic floor is before pregnancy, the sooner you’ll bounce back after birth, if you have an uncomplicated pregnancy.

-Pre- and postnatal exercise specialist, certified nutritionist and mom of two, Giorgina Slotar, offers tips to avoid diastasis recti (the separation of the main abdominal muscles that can contribute to a bulging belly or “pooch” after birth).
+Pre- and postnatal exercise specialist, certified nutritionist and mom of two, Giorgina Slotar, has these tips to avoid diastasis recti (the separation of the main abdominal muscles that can contribute to a bulging belly or “pooch” after birth).

 What is the pelvic floor?